Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 - trading in goods – the turnover is multiplied by 0.75;

-- radio and television broadcasting – the turnover is multiplied by 20;
+- print media, radio and television broadcasting – the turnover is multiplied by eight;

 - financial institutions – the financial income is relevant; and

-- insurance companies – the premium income is relevant.
+- insurers – the premium income is relevant.

-Informed guidance Is it possible to seek informal guidance from the authority on a possible merger from either a jurisdictional or a substantive perspective?
-The Federal Cartel Office is generally open to informal and confidential discussions on jurisdictional and substantive questions.
+The FCO is generally open to informal and confidential discussions on jurisdictional and substantive questions.
 However, pre-notification consultations with the FCO are not standard practice and are done only in more complex cases.

 - The turnover thresholds are not met – the transaction is not subject to German merger control.